Leonardo-Boss/suckless-site/sta.li/faq.md

 So all in all dynamic executables are painfully slow, regardless what hacks on top people came up with in the past.
 There is zero evidence that dynamic linking makes executables faster.
-There is only some evidence that preloading dynamic libraries vs no preloading dynamic libraries improves the startup of dynamic executables.
+There is only some evidence that preloading dynamic libraries vs not preloading dynamic libraries improves the startup of dynamic executables.
 But the introduction of preloading comes to a cost as well, the kernel will have to do much more work when supporting such hacks.